-Occasionally, some clients may experience restrictions on a local network (typically while travelling abroad), where you may find you're unable to connect to one of our VPN gateways directly.
+Occasionally, some clients may experience restrictions on a local network (typically while traveling abroad), where you may find you're unable to connect to one of our VPN gateways directly.
 In such cases, you can use an IP address for one of our servers, instead of its standard hostname, which may allow you to connect normally.

 First, you'll need the hostname for the VPN gateway you'd like to connect to.
 You can find a full list of our server host name within the configuration files which you can download from here.